 After we all spend a little bit of time exploring and chatting around the fire, the bell rings for dinner.
 Tonight’s menu: fondue.
 Mark and Maureen bring tray after tray of fresh meat and veggies.
-It’s the perfect compliment to a long day on the trail.
+It’s the perfect complement to a long day on the trail.

 We share wine and eat until we can’t eat anymore.
 And then we eat dessert.

 Maureen’s cinnamon bake is a thing of beauty.
-Light and fluffy, it’s hard to imagine skill that would go into making such a delicious dessert deep into the backcountry.
+Light and fluffy, it’s hard to imagine the skill that would go into making such a delicious dessert deep into the backcountry.